 In new Sci-Fi short CC, single mom Lena Howard (Sharon Taylor) rents CC (Jewel Staite), and Artificial Intelligence Device or AID, to watch her young daughter Adelaide (Audrey Wise Alvarez), and everything is going perfectly…until it’s not.
 Created by the Cloverhill Nanny Agency to function as a caregiver, CC’s role is to provide support to Lena, but as she spends more time with Adelaide, she begins to believe that the time she spends with Adelaide, the knowledge that she had learned about her – through the information input by Lena and the nanny agency – makes her a better mother.

-Technology is ever changing and advancing, and as it does, humans give more and more control of their daily live over to it.
-We depend on it for navigation, information, communication and even observation of our children.
-As humans it would make sense to realize that something we create could and would eventually pose a threat to us, because we ourselves are our own worst enemy.
-Despite a short run time Sam and Kailey have created a suspenseful thriller that keeps you on the edge of you seat wondering exactly how things will end for everyone involved.
+Technology is ever-changing and advancing, and as it does, humans give more and more control of their daily lives over to it.
+We depend on it for navigation, information, communication, and even observation of our children.
+As humans, it would make sense to realize that something we create could and would eventually pose a threat to us because we ourselves are our own worst enemy.
+Despite a short run time Sam and Kailey have created a suspenseful thriller that keeps you on the edge of your seat wondering exactly how things will end for everyone involved.
 The film addresses many tops that we in today’s modern society face.
-From the pitfalls of capitalism and the unforeseen ways in which it can impact our lives, to a mother’s concern for her child, to the insecurity and doubt she has about her abilities as a parent, who struggles with the pressure of being the sole financial and emotional support for her child.
+From the pitfalls of capitalism and the unforeseen ways in which it can impact our lives to a mother’s concern for her child, to the insecurity and doubt she has about her abilities as a parent, who struggles with the pressure of being the sole financial and emotional support for her child.

-In an interview conducted via E-mail I had the opportunity to pose some questions to writing and directing twin sister Kailey and Sam Spear, about their film, and the effects of technology on society.
+In an interview conducted via E-mail, I had the opportunity to pose some questions to writing and directing twin sisters Kailey and Sam Spear, about their film, and the effects of technology on society.

 Carolyn Hinds: Many people have either grown up with, or hired Nannies and babysitters – I myself have worked as a Nanny in the past – and it’s always been fascinating how Nannies make such great villains.
 Why do you think that is?